In case you missed it, I directed Social Media Marketing: The Movie. It was released on March 27 of this year and you can view it below:

 Baer told me that if you’re thinking about which social media platform to use, pick the one that you like the best.
 That way, you’ll make better content.

-When you make better content, people will react to it more positively.
+When you make better content, especially when you employ social media services, people will react to it more positively.
 You’ll get more engagements, generate positive feedback, and build a better reputation online.

 #2.
 Hand Over the Cash